The Guide to the Dark Hedges

 What is the Dark Hedges?

-The Dark Hedges is an avenue of mature beech trees, planted around 1775 by James Stuart to frame the avenue leading to his home, Gracehill House.
+The Dark Hedges is an avenue of ancient beech trees, planted around 1775 by James Stuart to frame the avenue leading to his home, Gracehill House.
 The trees, originally around 150, line both sides of Bregagh Road, forming an imposing tunnel along the roadway.

 Today, the Dark Hedges still lead up to the current gates of Gracehill House.
+The Stuart family played a crucial role in planting these beech trees, contributing to the enchanting landscape.

 Gracehill House itself is privately owned and operates as a bar & restaurant, wedding venue, and golf course.
 So you can visit the estate for a drink, meal, or play a round of golf while on your trip.